 - Clinical management guidelines and local referral pathways for medical retina conditions.

 - Safeguarding adults and children.

-Content and directed learning delivered on this course links in with contemporary research in this field, much of which is conducted at Aston University.
+Content and directed learning delivered on this course links in with contemporary research in this field.

 Hello - what would you like to ask us?